 Teletrade was founded in 2008 in Cyprus.
 Teletrade is regulated by Cyprus Securities and Exchange Commission (CySEC), The markets in financial instruments directive (MiFID).

 How many people use Teletrade?

-Teletrade is a globally recognised broker with 50,000+ clients.
+Teletrade is a globally recognised agent with 50,000+ clients.

 Where is the Teletrade head office?